yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/access-camera-display-photos/index.md

 <img class="medium" src="./assets/apple_ui_intro.png">

-When we see this `view controller` - this tells us this a view controller, or the code behind a storyboard, in which Apple has already written all the code for.
+When we see `view controller` - it tells us that this is a view controller, or the code behind a storyboard, in which Apple has already written all the code for.
 It's a 'freebie'!
 `Manages the system interface` - interface is referring to anytime more than one program works together.
 We know that a program is just code, so this means that different pieces of code are coming together to make this view controller. `... for taking pictures, etc.` tells us what use this view controller has.
 The name `ImagePicker` should provide a hint, but reading the documentation carefully to make sure we are working with what we really want to work with is important.

 <img class="medium" src="./assets/apple_ui_overview.png">